devshad-01/devshad-01/README.md

 ### 🚀 Fun Fact

-When I'm not building scalable backends or automating deployments, I enjoy contributing to open-source projects and exploring new DevOps tools!
+When I'm not building scalable backends or automating deployments, I enjoy exploring **machine learning models** and contributing to open-source projects!